 Shippensburg University's graduate program in Applied History with a concentration in Museum Studies trains students for careers at museums and historic sites.
 Through classroom instruction, sessions held off-campus at area museums, and extensive hands-on work, students will gain professional training in museum theory and practices.
-Our program features a Museum Education course based at Gettysburg's Seminary Ridge Museum.
 Other museum studies classes meet at the Shippensburg University Fashion Archives and Museum, a campus museum with over 20,000 artifacts specializing in the history of historical textiles, clothing, costume, and popular culture.
 Through coursework and hands-on activities, students gain expertise in the history, care, handling, storage, exhibition, and management of museum materials.
 The combination of rigorous classroom instruction, hands-on training, and specialized museum internships produces skilled museum professionals with a rigorous historical training.